-This project was for my Typography class, in which we were given a typeface and was assigned as the head designer.
+This project was a study of Typography in which we were given a typeface and was assigned as the head designer.
 We were to create a marketing campaign to promote The Met’s (The Metropolitan Museum of Art) upcoming retrospective of a typeface, Gotham.

 As the head designer, I was in charge of the design and development of the visual campaign from discovery, brainstorming, development, to deployment.
 I made a total of 20 different collaterals.

 *Giveaway: Type Specimen (1)

 Campaign launch date was from December 14th, 2012 – February 28th, 2013